denisrobert/VectorER/.docs/architecture.md

 once, and the Fellegi-Sunter math is pure array algebra.

-The trade-off is consciously scoped: this makes the framework **single-machine by design** (all pair data lives in process memory) and places the burden of scaling on better blocking rather than on distributing a SQL plan.
+The trade-off is consciously scoped: this makes the framework **single-machine by design** (all pair data lives in this machine's memory, optionally spread across its processes by the distributed executor) and places the burden of scaling on better blocking rather than on distributing a SQL plan.
 That is intentional for the current workload target; a distributed/SQL-based engine — such as [Splink](https://github.com/moj-analytical-services/splink) [19], whose